AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/workspace-settings.md

 >[!NOTE]
 >
+> - If using the Adobe Experience Manager Guides in an On-Premise setup , the Workspace settings option continues to appear as **Settings** under the More actions menu.
-> If you are updating any default settings, you should reopen documents for the changes to come into effect.
+> - If you are updating any default settings, you should reopen documents for the changes to come into effect.

 ## General